1990 Estonian Supreme Soviet election: Electoral system

 Members of the Supreme Soviet were elected in 42 single-member or multi-member constituencies.
 In the former constituencies deputies were elected by first-past-the-post vote, while in the latter deputies were elected by single transferable vote.

 The local elections three months earlier, in December 1989, were also held under STV, and served as a dress rehearsal with the electoral law finally enacted on 4 December 1989.

 The choice of STV was the result of a debate on voting systems led by the influential Estonian political scientist and émigré Rein Taagepera, who penned articles in Edasi in 1988, published Seats and Votes in 1989, and gave conferences on the topic.
 STV was not, however, Taagepera's own preference, but was rather the result of a consensus driven by Peet Kask between the outgoing Communist local officials, who sought a system that favored their popular names over their unpopular party brand, and the principle of proportional representation favored by the new parties.

 Apportionment

-The seats allocated were distributed as such:
+The seats allocated were distributed as follows: